Resolving the mechanism of plant cell expansion at high spatio-temporal resolution.

 Challenges in Research

-This knowledge gap is in part due to the lack of appropriate tools to study changes in the complex cell wall polymer assemblies that often occur at fast (~s) and small (<micrometer) scales.
+This gap in knowledge is in part due to the lack of appropriate tools to study changes in the complex cell wall polymer assemblies that often occur at fast (~s) and small (<micrometer) scales.

 Project Proposal

-In this project, I propose firstly, to breach the spatial limits of the tools by using multi-target optical nanoscopy to visualize cell wall architecture and remodeling, and secondly, to overcome their temporal limits by using light-gated actuators and multiplexed intracellular biosensors to simultaneously perturb and monitor the system dynamics in vivo.
+In this project, I propose firstly, to breach the spatial limits of the tools by using multi-target optical nanoscopy to visualize cell wall architecture and remodeling.
+Secondly, I aim to overcome their temporal limits by using light-gated actuators and multiplexed intracellular biosensors to simultaneously perturb and monitor the system dynamics in vivo.

-In particular, I will address pectin remodeling, the role of which in plant growth was shown to be critical, but without clearly understanding the mechanism.
+In particular, I will address pectin remodeling, the role of which in plant growth has been shown to be critical, but without clearly understanding the mechanism.

 Objectives